AtomicGlow/anonfillypack/README.md

 - Snow: Snow Flly with cute Earmuffs

 Changes:
-.02 - Villager tier is now represented by eye color.
+.03 - Villager tier is now represented by eye color.
+-Anons are now Zombies